 - 7500EDF — Promaster's top P-TTL-dedicated model which adds more power and features, including a swivel head and a secondary reflector.

-As with the Sigma flashes, firmware upgrades must be performed at the factory.
+As with the Sigma flashes, firmware upgrades (if available) must be performed at the factory.

-And Promaster also has a macro ring flash, the MacroLume TTL Digital.
+Promaster also has a macro ring flash, the MacroLume TTL Digital.
 This is module-based, and uses the same modules as the 5000-series flashes.
-Promaster informs me that modules and flash units shipped from the warehouse after August 2008 have the proper codes to communicate with current Pentax dSLRs but that earlier copies may need to be sent in for an update.